chaelivieira/MARCK/README.md

 # Running the project

 First, you will want to build the production version of the react app by running `npm run build`.
 This may take a short time.
-After this, we will also need endpoints from an express server, which you can start by running `npm run exp`.
+After this, you will need to install serve globally using `npm install -g serve` if it is not already installed.
+Once that's done, we will need endpoints from an express server, which you can start by running `npm run exp`.

 Once the express server is live, start the react static server in a new terminal with `serve -s build`.
 The website can be found at `localhost:5000/`!